mjstobo/foodie/README.md

 A ReactJS based application that allows you to search and filter a list of restaurants based in London, UK.

+You can view the project [here](https://mjstobo-foodie.netlify.com).

+Technologies used:
+- React
+- SASS / SCSS

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts